Oil Heat Assistance

 Historical Heating Oil Prices

 Get a better understanding of current and historical oil heat prices to help you prepare your energy budget for the coming months.
 This data is updated weekly and provides snapshots of the high, low and average heating oil prices for each week of every month.
-The website provides data back to 2000.
+The RI Office of Energy Resources provides weekly data back to 2000.